MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines-review.md

 > [!div class="checklist"]
 > - Review the [SLAs for virtual machines](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_9/).
 > - VMs should be deployed in a scale set [using the Flexible orchestration mode](/azure/virtual-machines/flexible-virtual-machine-scale-sets).
+> - Choose an appropriate SKU based on required [performance and confidentiality](/azure/virtual-machines/sizes) properties.
 > - Deployed VMs across [Availability Zones](/azure/virtual-machines/windows/quick-create-portal).
 > - Package and publish application artifacts with [VM Applications](/azure/virtual-machines/vm-applications) and [Azure Compute Gallery](/azure/virtual-machines/azure-compute-gallery).
 > - Install applications on [Ephemeral OS disks](/azure/virtual-machines/ephemeral-os-disks).
 > - Use [Maintenance Configurations](/azure/virtual-machines/maintenance-configurations) to control and manage updates for VMs.
+>[!TIP]
+>EC, DC series virtual machine SKUs support [confidential computing](azure/confidential-computing/overview) which provides encryption of data in-use, not all virtual machine features are currently supported so review the documentation to understand any current limitations.

 ### Recommendations
 Explore the following table of recommendations to optimize your Virtual Machine configuration for service reliability: